 I first used a game-centric scripting language at Electronic Arts Canada in the early 1990s, when EA Canada was still small enough to know most people by name.
 Although that language, Xyzzy (pronounced “cheezy”), was fairly primitive, using it was a great experience and I quickly realized that scripting languages are the best way to create gameplay logic and make the game development process more satisfying and fun.

 When I started developing my own video game projects, I found no programming language available that truly met many key needs of game development.
 Yes, you can make a game without a dedicated language – though any self-respecting craftsman knows you should use the right tools for the job.
 Making fantastically great games is my goal, so rather than use something sub-optimal, I embarked on a decades-long journey that would culminate in the creation of SkookumScript.

 I started work on my first game scripting language, Ergo, in 1995.
 Ergo was funded in part through a $105K grant from the BC Science Council (now known as Innovate BC).
 It was a powerful and compact distributed programming language with a syntax that fit on a single page.
 It enabled you to write one program and have it run on several networked computers.
 When it required greater processing power, it would add additional computers to distribute the load and get faster results.
 This was over a decade before the term cloud computing was popularized around 2006.

 I have been building and evolving game scripting languages ever since.
 SkookumScript has some concepts from Ergo in its DNA – particularly closures and the ability to transfer hunks of code across networks.

-In 2001 I started a multi-year stint at LucasArts Entertainment, who hired me to create the successor to the venerable SCUMM scripting language.
+In 2001 I started a multi-year stint at LucasArts Entertainment, where I was hired to create the successor to the venerable SCUMM scripting language.
 Initially called “Son of SCUMM”, my new language ChewieScript (named after the iconic Star Wars engineer Chewbacca) was designed for practicality, performance and scalability.